 - Are you a student at college and need good quality but budget constraints mean you are looking for a good cheap drawing tablet?

-- Or are you a serious aspiring or established artist who needs a high-end professional quality tablet for work purposes?
+- Or are you a serious aspiring or established artist who needs a high-end professional quality drawing tablet monitor for work purposes?